Slimanyy/Slimanyy/README.md

 - 👋 Hi, I’m Abdulquddus
 - 👀 A Software Engineer
-- Alumni @alx_africa SWE with specializations in backend engineering
+- Alumni @alx_africa SE with specializations in backend engineering
 - 📫 You can reach me on aabdulqudduss@gmail.com

 ## LANGUAGES